brclar15/thesis/academicConference.md

 #Overview of the Epic Cycle#

-- Six epics that complete the story of the Trojan War
+- Traditional stories that complete the story of the Trojan War
-- Orally composed, codified 7th/6th century BC, lost by about AD 200
+- later codified in six epìcs
 - What survives are quotations, testimonia, and  **retellings**